EDI Home Services ediONLINE Home Instructors

 Thomas P. Golden, MS, CRC

-Thomas P. Golden, MS, CRC is the Associate Director of the Employment and Disability Institute in the ILR School at Cornell University and has been on faculty since 1991.
+Thomas P. Golden, MS, CRC is the Associate Director of the Yang-Tan Institute in the ILR School at Cornell University and has been on faculty since 1991.
 He has contributed to the NIDRR-sponsored Rehabilitation Research and Training Center (RRTC) for Economic Research on Employment Policy for Persons with Disabilities and the StatsRRTC at Cornell.
 He also directs the Work Incentives Support Center and several other state initiatives focusing on community participation and inclusion of people with disabilities.
 He completed a comparative analysis of return to work policy and practice in the United Kingdom and United States which currently culminated in an International Symposium hosted by the White House in 2004.
 He is currently working with the International Labor Organization (ILO) to design an educational curriculum that will be used in 13 third-world countries to support the development of anti-discrimination legislation and policy impacting individuals with disabilities.
 Thomas has served on the Ticket to Work and Work Incentives Advisory Panel since its inception and was also a member of an Advisory Group established by the Social Security Administration to address adequacy of incentive issues under the Ticket to Work and Self-Sufficiency Program.
 He is a Board Member of the U.S. International Disability Council, National Council on Rehabilitation Education and a member of the National Academy on Social Insurance.